geotagx/geotagx-project-template/README.md

 greatly simplify the process.

-To build your project using this template, we have added a few more requirements that you will need to specify in your project structure file.
-We have also added the possibility of defining a tutorial structure file that allows you to create a project tutorial.
+To build your project using this template, we have added a few more requirements that you will need to specify in your project configuration.
+We have also added the possibility of defining a tutorial configuration that allows you to create one or more tutorials to go alongside your project.

-The template supports both JSON and YAML formats for the structure files.
+The aforementioned configurations can be written in both JSON and YAML formats.

-#### The project structure (project.json/project.yaml)
+#### The project configuration (project.json/project.yaml)

-The project structure used by this template has been extended to include a few requirements to help create a project's task presenter.
+The project configuration -- based on the classic PyBossa configuration -- has been extended to include a few requirements to help create a project's task presenter.
 In addition to the `name`, `short_name` and `description` fields required by PyBossa, you will need to specify the following fields:
 - `why`: a reminder to volunteers about the importance of their contribution to the project.
-- `questions`: a set of questions asked to volunteers.
+- `questions`: a set of one or more questions asked to volunteers.

-#### The tutorial structure (tutorial.json/tutorial.yaml)
+#### The tutorial configuration (tutorial.json/tutorial.yaml)

 Project tutorials are a great way of introducing volunteers to your project and while optional, it is highly recommended that you include a few in your project.

-The tutorial structure is comprised of one or more entries where each entry contains the following fields:
+The tutorial configuration is comprised of one or more tutorials where each one contains the following fields:
 - `image`: a direct link to an image to analyse.
 - `image_source`: a link to a web page that provides contextual information about `image`.
 - `assertions`: a set of assertions about `image`.

+For more information on how to create your project's questionnaire and tutorial, please refer to the [**creation guide**](GUIDE.md).